florintanasa/AnduinOS/README.md

 That's it.
 The built file will be an ISO file in the `./src/dist` directory.

 Test ISO file result in virtual machine.
-Next video is a posoble example...
+Next video is a example...

 ![Test in virtual machine](https://www.youtube.com/watch?v=Belj3ji7XQ8)